RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #5

+Had an applesauce to stave off the impending hunger of breakfast.
+Waiting for lunch time.
+And starting my first water for the day.

 ## #4

 Just downed some vitamin c/d.
 Skipped the past few days, but trying to get back